expo/fyi/eas-build-archive.md

 You likely do not want to upload your `node_modules` directory, or maybe you have a `.env` file that is ignored by source control.
 EAS CLI always respects `.gitignore` files, but depending on your configuration there might be certain edge cases where EAS behavior is not 100% compliant with git.

+You can run `eas build:inspect --platform [ios|android] --stage archive --output ~/target/output/path --profile production` and inspect the output directory (in this case `~/target/output/path`) to see which files are included.

 #### EAS CLI

 By default, or if you set the `EAS_NO_VCS` environment variable, EAS CLI will use its own packaging algorithm that approximates `git clone --depth 1 ...` and allows you to build with a dirty git working tree.
 The following limitations apply when using this approach: